fanquake/core-review/windows.md

     - Increase processor count.

 - Display:
     - Increase video memory.
-    - Turn off Remote Display.

-- Storage:
-    - Add an Optical Drive attachment (for Virtualbox addition updates)

 - Audio
     - Disable Audio.

 ## Boot
-Login using the password `Passw0rd!`.

-From the Virtulbox menu, choose `Devices`, `Insert Guest Additions..`.

-Run the installer, when finished, choose to manually reboot later.
+Update Virtualbox Gust Additions if required.

 Go to `Updates & Security`, install all updates.
-While this is happening:

-Turn on `Developer Mode`.

-On the task bar, hide `Cortana`, `People` and `Task View`.

-Unpin `Windows Store`, `Mail` etc.
+Clear the desktop and the taskbar.

 Open `Apps & Features`.
-Uninstall:
-- Microsoft OneDrive, News, Solitare, Mobile Plans, My Office,
-- CodeWriter
-- Duolingo
-- Eclispe Manager
-- Feedback Hub
-- Adobe *
-- Network Speed Test
-- OneNote
-- Skype
-- Sway
-- Tips
-- Translator
-- Web Media Extensions
-- Weather
-- Xbox Live

-When the updates finish, reboot the VM.

-## Install Visual Studio

-Download the latest `Community` version of [Visual Studio](https://visualstudio.microsoft.com/vs/community/).

-Run the Installer, when prompted choose the `Desktop development with CPP` workload.

-Choose `Git for Windows` and `Python 3` from the Individual Components menu.

-You can uncheck the `NuGet package manager` and related components.

-Start the installation.

-When promted to connect anything, `deny`, `not now`, `never` etc.
+Uninstall pretty much everything.

+Update Visual Studio.
+Remove everything except the C++ dev workload, git and Python3.

+If you want to use WSL, open Ubuntu and update packages.
+Clone the bitcoin repo etc.

+Reboot.

 ## Install dependencies and generate project files
 [Vcpkg](https://github.com/Microsoft/vcpkg.git) is used to install build dependencies.